starke-labs/vaults/README.md

 # Starke Finance Vaults

-A secure and flexible Solana program for managing token vaults with advanced features for trustless DeFi applications.
+A secure and flexible Solana program for trustless fund management with DeFi integrations.

 ## Overview

-Starke Finance Vaults is a Solana program that enables:

-- Creation and management of token vaults
-- Secure token deposits and withdrawals
-- Configurable fees (v0 do not charge fees for deposits/withdrawals)
-- Token whitelisting with price feed integration
-- Integration with Jupiter for token swaps
-- Advanced security features and access controls
+Starke Finance Vaults is a Solana program designed to bridge the gap between investors and fund managers by enabling the creation and management of token vaults (equivalent to traditional investment funds) in a trustless manner.
+The program allows fund managers to create and manage vaults while providing investors with secure, transparent, and verifiable investment opportunities through various DeFi integrations.

 ## Key Features

-- **Vault Management**: Create and manage vaults with customizable parameters
+- **Vault Management**: Create and manage vaults with customizable parameters including entry/exit fees and token whitelisting
+- **Token Operations**: Secure deposits and withdrawals with proportional vToken minting/burning based on NAV calculations
-- **Token Whitelisting**: Only approved tokens can be used with built-in Pyth price feed integration
+- **Price Integration**: Pyth price feed integration for accurate NAV calculations and token valuation
-- **Fee Structure**: Configurable entry and exit fees with time-delayed updates
-- **Security**: Program-controlled authority and comprehensive access controls
+- **Security**: Program-controlled authority, comprehensive access controls, and time-delayed updates
-- **Event Emission**: Detailed events for all major operations
+- **Event System**: Detailed event emission for all major operations (vault creation, deposits, withdrawals, fee updates)
-- **Jupiter Integration**: Built-in support for token swaps (coming soon)
+- **Swap Integration**: Built-in support for token swaps through Jupiter
+- **Fee System**: Configurable entry and exit fees with a 30-day delay for updates to protect users (yet to be implemented, not for v0)

 ## Architecture